100% Satisfaction Guarantee

 - Hinde, Thomas Ed.
 The Domesday Book England's Heritage Then and Now.
 Surrey: Colour Library Books, 1995.
 Print.
 (ISBN 1-85833-440-3).

 - Scarlett, James D. Tartan The Highland Textile.
 London: Shepheard-Walwyn, 1990.
 Print.
 (ISBN 0-85683-120-4).

 - Bowman, George Ernest.
 The Mayflower Reader A Selection of Articales from The Mayflower Descendent.
 Baltimore: Genealogical Publishing.
 Print.

 - Leeson, Francis L. Dictionary of British Peerages.
 Baltimore: Genealogical Publishing, 1986.
 Print.
 (ISBN 0-8063-1121-5).

 - Weis, Frederick Lewis, Walter Lee Sheppard and David Faris.
 Ancestral Roots of Sixty Colonists Who Came to New England Between 1623 and 1650 7th Edition.
 Baltimore: Genealogical Publishing, 1992.
 Print.
 (ISBN 0806313676).

 - Browne, James.
 The History of Scotland it's Highlands, Regiments and Clans 8 Volumes.
 Edinburgh: Francis A Niccolls & Co, 1909.
 Print.

 The Dixon Family Crest was acquired from the Houseofnames.com archives.
 The Dixon Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 27 November 2013 at 15:56.
+This page was last modified on 24 April 2016 at 15:40.